GTNewHorizons/GT-New-Horizons-Modpack/README.md

 ***Magic***<BR>

 <p align="justify">
     GT New Horizons comes with a variety of powerful magic mods.
-Your main access will be through the Thauminomicon which is modified to also feature custom sections for Blood Magic, Witchery, and other important things besides having the usual content of Thaumcraft and its add-ons.<BR>
+Your main access will be through the Thauminomicon which is modified to also feature custom sections for Botania, Blood Magic, Witchery, and other important things besides having the usual content of Thaumcraft and its add-ons.<BR>
     <BR>
     The Twilight Forest is the dimension linked to magic in this pack and you will have to explore and defeat the bosses to progress in magic.
 Later on, there is power generation with essentia and options to store it using your AE system connecting technology with magic.
 </p>